 Module videos cover various forms of medicine making, including internal water-based, external water-based, oil-based, alcohol-based, vinegar and honey-based, flower essences, and more.

-Monthly readings will cover Amanda's take on herbalism, vitalism, herbal energetics, sensual herb sessions, herbal actions, supplemental readings on health justice issues, and each student will receive toi scott’s ‘queering herbalism’ from which we will have readings and discussions.
+Monthly readings will cover Amanda's take on herbalism, body systems, herbal energetics, sensual herb sessions, herbal actions, protocols, recipes, supplemental readings on health justice issues, and each student will receive toi scott’s ‘queering herbalism’ from which we will have readings and discussions.

 ABOUT THE CERTIFICATE IN COMMUNITY HERBALISM

 A Certificate in Community Herbalism is awarded to folks who attend all classes, work through the online modules, complete the monthly assignments and the final project.